vmagana1934/student2scholar/README.md

 # student2scholar
-This repository contains all my academic endeavors
+Welcome to my GitHub!
+It is a repository that contains all my academic endeavors.